Melatonin: benefits, dosage, contraindications

 Comparative Study to Determine the Optimal Melatonin Dosage Form for the Alleviation of Jet Lag

-Gastric Ulcer ✪✪✪✪✪
+Gastric ulcer ✪✪✪✪✪

-A notable protective effect against aspirin and Helicobacter pylori-induced stomach ulceration is observed with melatonin alone or with other agents (such as omeprazole).
-In patients with stomach ulcers whose Heliobacter pylori test is positive, administration of 5 mg of melatonin twice a day for 21 days (associated with omeprazole) led to complete healing of the ulcers.
-Moreover, in the control group receiving only omeprazole, only 3 of 7 patients experienced complete healing.
+A notable protective effect against aspirin and Helicobacter pylori–induced stomach ulceration is observed with melatonin alone or with other agents (such as omeprazole).rnrnIn patients with stomach ulcers whose Helicobacter pylori test is positive, administration of 5 mg of melatonin twice a day for 21 days (combined with omeprazole) resulted in complete healing of the ulcers.rnrnFurthermore, in the control group receiving only omeprazole, only 3 of the 7 patients experienced complete healing.rnrn

 Posologie